0xcert/framework/docs/api/ethereum.md

 An `asynchronous` static class `function` which deploys a new asset ledger to the Ethereum blockchain.

 ::: tip
-All ledger abilities are automatically assigned to the account that performs this method.
+All ledger abilities are automatically granted to the account that performs this method.
 :::

 **Arguments:**